wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

 After completing this module, you'll be able to:

  -  Describe authentication behavior for Office client apps when they connect with or without modern authentication to Exchange Online, SharePoint Online, and Skype for Business Online.
- -  Explain multi-factor authentication in Microsoft 365 deployments.
+ -  Explain multifactor authentication in Microsoft 365 deployments.
  -  Create a plan for directory synchronization and Azure AD Connect Pass-Through authentication.
  -  Describe the issues, benefits, and recommendations when implementing federated authentication using Active Directory Federation Services (AD FS).
  -  Describe the options available for restricting traffic in an AD FS deployment.